-The trimmomatic workflow should be used to initially process sequence data.
+The trimmomatic workflow performs trimming to remove poor quality sequences and technical sequences such as adapters.
+It should be used with high-coverage genomic DNA.
 You should not use the trimmomatic workflow on low-coverage NIL or RIL data.

 All FASTQs should end with a

 _1.fq.gz or a

 _2.fq.gz.
 You can rename FASTQs using the rename command: